solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 pub struct AccountStruct {
     data: u64
 }

+// Space calculation for account the AccountStruct const DISCRIMINATOR: usize = 0;
+const DATA_SIZE: usize = 8;

+impl Space for  AccountStruct {
+    const INIT_SPACE: usize = DISCRIMINATOR + DATA_SIZE;
+}
 ```

+#### Key takeaways:

+- The whole program structure can be broadly divided into three parts:
+  1. Instruction Logic: where the instruction handlers are defined (i.e., the
+     `#[program]` module).
+  2. Instruction Contexts: where the accounts required for the instructions are
+     configured.
+  3. Account Types: where the data structure of the accounts are defined.

 You are now ready to build your own Solana program using the Anchor framework!